-- a.
-Seniority is the employee's total uninterrupted time in the bargaining unit, measured as total non-overtime compensated hours. - b.
-Layoff is the involuntary termination of employment due to reduction in force. - c.
+a.
+Seniority is the employee's total uninterrupted time in the bargaining unit, measured as total non-overtime compensated hours.

+b.
+Layoff is the involuntary termination of employment due to reduction in force or reduction of work hours.

+c.
 Classification is a group of positions that are sufficiently similar in their duties, responsibilities and authority that the same descriptive title may be used to designate each position allocated to the classification.
-The classifications covered by this Agreement are Assistant Personal Health Services Supervisor, Personal Health Services Supervisor and Nurse Manager. - d.
-Qualified means the employee possesses the required knowledge, skills and abilities to competently perform the duties of a position; including required licenses and/or certifications, and would be eligible to be appointed to the position as a new hire. - Section 18.2 When the Department determines there is a need to reduce the workforce, the Department shall identify by job classification and work site which positions(s) are to be eliminated. - Section 18.3 Layoff for Nurse Managers.
+The classifications covered by this Agreement are Assistant Personal Health Services Supervisor, Personal Health Services Supervisor and Nurse Manager.

+d.
+Qualified means the employee possesses the required knowledge, skills and abilities to competently perform the duties of a position; including required licenses and/or certifications, and would be eligible to be appointed to the position as a new hire.

+Section 18.2 When the Department determines there is a need to reduce or eliminate the working hours of the workforce, the Department shall identify by job classification and work site which positions(s) are to be reduced or eliminated.

+Section 18.3 Layoff for Nurse Managers.
 An incumbent employee in a position to be eliminated shall be notified at least thirty days prior to the effective date.
 The notice will include information about the options provided in this Section.
-A copy of the notice will be provided to the Association.
-The employee shall be allowed fourteen calendar days to elect one of the following options: - a.
+A copy of the notice will be provided to the Association at the same time as the notice to the affected employee.
+The employee shall be allowed fourteen calendar days to elect one of the following options:

+a.
 The employee may accept appointment to a vacant position within the bargaining unit for which the employee is qualified.
-The Department must offer a vacant bargaining unit position to a qualified employee subject to layoff, if the position is at the same salary range as the position from which the employee is laid off, and if the Department intends to fill the position. - b.
-The employee may elect to be laid off. - Section 18.4 Bumping for Nurse Managers.
+In the case of an involuntary decrease in hours, an affected employee shall be given first right of refusal over the decreased hours before such position is posted.
+The Department must offer a vacant bargaining unit position to a qualified employee subject to layoff, if the position is at the same salary range as the position from which the employee is laid off, and if the Department intends to fill the position.

+b.
+The employee may elect to be laid off.

+Section 18.4 Bumping for Nurse Managers.
 (Note: For bumping purposes, there is no distinction between Jail and Non-Jail positions.)
-A Nurse Manager slated for lay off may displace (bump) the least senior employee in the classification of Nurse Manager, provided the employee is qualified for the position.
+A Nurse Manager slated for lay off may displace

+(bump) the least senior employee in the classification of Nurse Manager, provided the employee is qualified for the position.
 A Nurse Manager may bump the least senior employee in the Supervisor job classification of Assistant Personal Health Services Supervisors and Personal Health Services Supervisors, provided the Nurse Manager, 1) the employee has completed a probationary period in that classification, 2) the employee has the required qualifications for the position, 3) the employee has greater seniority than the least senior employee in that job classification, 4) there is no position in this bargaining unit into which the employee can bump.
-For purposes of bumping into the Assistant Personal Health Services Supervisors positions, seniority shall be as defined in the Assistant Personal Health Services Supervisors and Personal Health Services Supervisors bargaining unit collective bargaining agreement, and as attained by the employee on his/her last work day in a Supervising Nurse career service position.
+For purposes of bumping into the Assistant Personal Health Services Supervisors and Personal Health Services Supervisors positions, seniority shall be as defined in the Assistant Personal Health Services Supervisors and Personal Health Services Supervisors bargaining unit collective bargaining agreement, and as attained by the employee on his/her last work day in a Supervising Nurse career service position.